Here is what we know about Coronavirus transmission

 Commonly reported symptoms:

 - sputum production

 - runny nose

 - coughing up blood

-The CDC believes as of 1/29/2020 that symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after exposure.
-This is based on what has been seen previously as the incubation period of MERS viruses.
-The virus can be transmitted even before a person has any symptoms.
+Symptoms of COVID-19 may appear in as few as 2 days or as long as 14 after initial exposure and the virus can be shed and transmitted before symptoms appear.

 Does wearing a face mask help prevent infection?

 Yes, wearing a mask all the time helps prevnt you from becoming infected or infect others.
 A 3-layer mask or double masking work better than single layer masks.
 In addition to wearing a mask, to prevent an infection with coronavirus you should wash your hands regularly with soap, avoid touching your face, and social distance.